vincentlewi/vincentlewi.github.io/ra/updates_24_10_22/updates_24_10_22.md

 **Next Steps:**
 - Explore the use of textual inversion as an alternative to partial denoising.
+- Isolate modifications only to facial areas in the image or video.
 - Investigate how to extend this method to real-world video editing.
-- Isolate modifications only to facial areas in the image or video.
+- Try out other text-to-video diffusion models.